Some examples of food products processed under UHT conditions are:

 • Tubular Exchangers: While they have fewer seals and therefore do not suffer as much from gasket limitations or plate fatigue, they typically take up more floor space and are not easy to inspect.
 Heating may be more uniform, however browning or burn-on is possible because of the large surface area required to achieve the desired set point.

-• Scraped Surface Exchangers: This type of exchanger forces product through a jacketed tube in which a set of rotating blades is constantly moving product from the outer walls toward the center.
+• Scraped Surface Exchangers: This type of exchanger forces product through a jacketed tube in which a set of rotating blades are constantly moving product from the outer walls toward the center.
 The product is more evenly heated and there is less opportunity for product browning or burn-on.
-Scraped surface exchangers are also more suitable for highly viscous products and products containing particulates.
-A general negative has always been the time and cost required for inspection and maintenance of this equipment.
+Scraped surface exchangers are also more suitable for highly viscous products and products containing particulate.
+A general negative has always been the initial cost, time and cost required for inspection and maintenance of this equipment.

 A final point concerning indirect heat exchangers is that while they do a good job of heating product at a fixed liquid flow rate, they suffer when the liquid side flow rate varies.
-The potential for burning increases as the liquid flow rate decreases.
+The potential for burning increases as the liquid flow rate decreases, or starts and stops abruptly due to inaccurate temperature control.

 Steam Infusion